 There is a funny, disgusting episode when Jesus heals a blind man in the gospel of John.
 And it is disgusting because of the way Jesus does it: he spits on the ground, places the resulting mud on the man’s eyes, and tells him to go wash himself.
 But it is also beautifully redemptive, because Jesus does this to recall God’s fashioning of humanity – Adam made from the dust of the earth – as if to say, with an act pregnant with symbolic meaning: “I’m still in the business of creation.
 I can find and fashion humanity even out of the scum of the earth.
 I can still work with mud, trash, anything, and make you see.”

 “You turned my wailing into dancing,” shouts the psalmist.
 “You removed my sackcloth and clothed me with joy.”
 You turned our trash into music, folks in Paraguay may say.
-Or You can turn our 2012 regrets and longings into a party, may say we who are preparing for this evening’s countdown.
+Or You can turn our 2014 regrets and longings into a year-long party, may say we waking up from last evening’s countdown.
 God may indeed make music even out of the most expected places and of the most reluctant of hearts, and boy, if we would just listen to his melody.
 It is a song that does not forget our pain but which takes up even our low notes of despair to compose music rising unto eternity, a song all the more compelling because it is not hygienically sanitized but which is made out of the rubbish of who we are.